BradleyRodriq/inventory-manager/README.md

-Here's a sample `README.md` file for your Inventory Manager tool using Bootstrap, Python, Django, SQLite, and HTML:

----

 # Inventory Manager

 Inventory Manager is a web-based application built with Django and Bootstrap to help you efficiently manage and track inventory items.
 The app allows you to add, edit, delete, and view inventory items in a simple interface.
 This project uses Python, Django for the backend, SQLite for the database, and Bootstrap for styling the front end.